Created: 01-01-2022

 This is an RPG setting where heroes have to level up through combat, but since the shield hero can only use a shield - any weapon jumps out of his hand - he can't level up.
 Taking pity on his slave, he treats her like an adopted orphan, taking her out to dinner, even buying her armour and a weapon.
 That is how he finds out that when his companion levels up, so does he.
 From now on, Raphtalia will have to do the fighting, while Naofumi experiments with all the gadgets he can turn his shield into as his power increases.

 In Overlord III, gamer Momongo, who refused to log out when told to many eps ago, and who is now stuck in a game world as Ainz Ooal Gown, the lich ruler of Nazarick tomb, is still struggling with his lich role, striking poses and trying out lordly-sounding phrases when alone.
 His servants, formerly NPCs, still dote on him.
 Albedo the succubus still wants to, literally, jump his bones.
-She almost succeeds when he's taking a bath (think: onsen) with his male colleagues.
+She almost succeeds when he's taking a bath (think: onsen) with his male henchmen.
 Ainz, sensing that everyone except him knows what his plans are, cleverly questions Demiurge, his strategist, using the "I already know, but what do you think?" approach, to pull this information out of him.

 One thing Ainz apparently wants to do is form an independent nation, while remaining allied to a nearby town, to help fight a looming threat.
 The Carne village that fell under his protection after being almost destroyed, and that he introduced to goblins (little green men), in earlier seasons, is doing well, and the ethnic goblin group, in particular, has assimilated nicely, the goblins joking among themselves at dinner over who is going to marry Erin, one of the few surviving human villagers, who used an artifact that Ainz gave her to summon them.
 Nifrea, the goblin pharmacist, needs more of a particular herb, so a party of goblins is formed to harvest some in the dangerous forest, where they rescue a scarred and wounded goblin child from a Barghest, a huge wolf that wields a chain using telekinesis.
 The child is a hobgoblin, son of a tribal chief, and has come looking for help.
 The party also captures a group of ogres, who decide to join.
 Since the hobgoblin child bears tidings of giants and undead coming to take over the forest, Erin, not wanting to ask another favour from the friendly lich who already provided her with a goblin troop, goes to the nearby town to see if she can get help from the Adventurers Guild, but the artifact that Ainz gave her almost gets her arrested.